post-programming/post-programming/README.md

 Feel free to throw your doubts and communicate everything needed to publish me in your post-programming article.

-* URLs have been edited to reflect link changes, afterwards for SEO
+* URLs have been edited to reflect hyperlink changes, afterwards for SEO
 ```